pauleveritt/pycharm_companion/docs/tutorials/react_typescript/functional_components/index.rst

 =========================================

-Functional programming has become quite popular, with React being one of the leaders in the web development space. :ref:`technology-cra` generates a *class* component for our ``App``, because classes allow the full range of React capabilities (local state, lifecycle methods, etc.).
+Functional programming has become quite popular, with React being one of the leaders in the web development space. :ref:`kbbtechnology-cra` generates a *class* component for our ``App``, because classes allow the full range of React capabilities (local state, lifecycle methods, etc.).
 But React encourages